hasnainhkhan/hasnainhkhan1/README.md

 # 💫 About Me:
 About Me<br>Hi there! 👋 I'm currently a B.Tech 8th-semester student with a passion for programming and software development.
 I’m constantly learning new technologies and expanding my skill set.<br><br>Languages: Java, Python<br>Frameworks: Spring, Django<br>Currently learning: Exploring more advanced concepts in Java and Spring, while deepening my knowledge in Python and Django.<br>I'm enthusiastic about building scalable, efficient applications and contributing to open-source projects.
-Feel free to check out my repositories, and if you’d like to collaborate or chat about tech, don't hesitate to reach out!
+Feel 🆓 to check out my repositories, and if you’d like to collaborate or chat about tech, don't hesitate to reach out!

 ## 🌐 Socials: